Malaybalay: Transportation

 To close the housing gap of 6.5 million between 2017 and 2020, the government needs to build 250,000 houses a year.
 Currently, however, the housing sector can only build 203,000 to 205,000 units annually between 2016 and 2019.

-Housing developments in Malaybalay includes Lumina Homes, Greenfields Subdivision, Dumalahay Subdivision, and Legacie Country Homes.
+Housing developments in Malaybalay includes Salang Homes Subdivision, Lumina Homes, Greenfields Subdivision, Dumalahay Subdivision, and Legacie Country Homes.